 • Kerrie Jaquest and Jen Vincent, Careers and Enterprise Coordinators, Careers & Enterprise Company

-Book early for our popular FREE Transforming the Humber 2017 event.
-More details to follow.
+Book early for our popular FREE Transforming the Humber 2018 event.

 Who should attend?

-This conference is ideal for members of the HR and business communities who have an interest in retaining and developing a skilled workforce
+For business professionals and CIPD colleagues who have an interest in retaining and developing a sustainable, skilled workforce.

 “As your Host I look forward to welcoming you to our informative CIPD Humber Branch Annual Conference, as part of Humber Business Week 2018.
 We have some fantastic speakers on a range of recruitment, retention and development topics, offer amazing networking opportunities and our Solutions Village guarantees to provide you with plenty of inspirational solutions to the business issues we all face.
 See you on the 5th June!”